ItzLoonie/TownOfLoonie/README.md

 The Hitman is a neutral benign role with the ability to kill.<br>
 Hitman can win with anyone and does not count as a killer.<br>
 Optionally, Hitman can also win with roles like Jester and Executioner.<br>

+### Poisoner

+Team : Neutral<br>
+Basis : Impostor<br>
+Victory Conditions : Kill everyone with poison<br>

+The Poisoner is a neutral killer with delayed kills rather than direct.<br>
+They win alone and must kill everyone to win.<br>

 ## Coven